SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.21.2-dev.2 =
+= 2.21.2-dev.3 =

-(2020/02/10) Fixed commenting of JSON scripts in the content when added to the Schema hasPart property.
+(2020/02/10) Added a warning when an aggregate rating value is added to a Schema type that cannot have an aggregate rating value.

 = 2.21.1 =